Dodgers' Hernández beats Royals' Witt for HR Derby title, Alonso's bid for 3rd win ends in 1st round

 Dodgers’ Hernández beats Royals’ Witt for HR Derby title, Alonso’s bid for 3rd win ends in 1st round

-The 31-year-old Hernández hit 49 homers over three rounds that totaled 3.98 miles and became the first Dodgers player to win the derby.
-Kansas City has never had a winner.
+The 31-year-old Hernández hit 49 homers over three rounds that totaled 3.98 miles and became the first Dodgers player to win the derby among 11 who have tried.
+While not participating in the derby this year, Guerrero gave Hernández advice during breaks.

+“If I have to bet, it doesn’t matter who I’m going against, I’m going to bet on myself,” Hernández said when asked if he felt like the underdog.
+“People maybe underestimate myself.”

-Witt, needing one to tie with one out remaining, drove a ball to one of the deepest parts of the park in left-center, where it hit halfway up the wall.
+Witt, needing one home run to tie with one out remaining, drove a ball to one of the deepest parts of Globe Life Field in left-center, where it hit halfway up the wall to the left of the 410-foot sign.

+“When I hit it I knew I kind of — I didn’t hit it great.
+But, yeah, I just was trying to blow on it or something,” Witt said with a chuckle.
+“The first thing I thought was just no pop. … We got to do a couple more curls or something.”

 Both finished their two-minute final round with 11 homers, before bonus swings were added.
 Witt came up short of his first two bonus swings, then hit two homers in a row — one a 457-foot drive that got him one more swing.

-Witt was the No. 2 overall pick by the Royals in 2019 out of Colleyville Heritage High School, about 15 miles north of Globe Life Field.
+Witt was the No. 2 overall pick by the Royals in 2019 out of Colleyville Heritage High School, about 15 miles north of the Rangers’ stadium.
 It was his first time in the derby, but he was the high school home run champion in Washington in 2018 — and is the only player to compete in both contests.

+The 24-year-old Witt finished with 50 homers overall that traveled 3.8 miles.

 Witt had knocked out Cleveland switch-hitter José Ramírez 17-12 in the semifinals.
 Hernández beat Philadelphia’s Alec Bohm 16-15 after a tiebreaker when both got three swings — Hernández hit two out, and Bohm one.
 They were tied at 14 after the three-minute segment and their bonus rounds, and Bohm came close to avoiding that, but the last ball he hit then landed on the warning track in left-center field.